 Gutters that are sagging are a simple gutter repair.
 They just need to be re-secured with new hardware.
 We always recommend using the new style of screw in hidden hangers over any style of gutter spikes that drive through the face of the gutter.

 If you let your sagging gutters go for too long, they will eventually pull off of the wall and fall down.
 Sometimes they will bring some of the fascia board along with them.
 Anyway, you can avoid this by keeping an eye out for sagging gutters, and getting them fixed before it’s too late.

-All gutters, no matter what type, style or size, are installed at a slight slope so that they can drain towards the downspouts.
+All gutters, no matter what type, style or size, are installed at a slope or angle so that they can drain towards the downspouts.
 This ensure the water easily flows in the correct direction and drains properly.
 Re-pitching gutters is a simple gutter repair.
 Keep in mind you have to re-pitch the entire gutter to set the slope correctly throughout the entire length of gutter.

 Gutter pitch is a little harder to spot at first, but once you know what you’re looking for it becomes easier to notice.
 Wherever the downspout is located on the gutter, should also be the low point.
 So, the end opposite the downspout should be the high point of the gutter.
 Moreover, if you have two downspouts on one gutter, the high point will be the middle of the gutter.
 Placing the peak in the middle of the gutter makes the water drain to the left and right downspouts.

 Over time gutters will flatten out, or lose their pitch.
 When this happens the water pools up and eventually over flows.
 If left unchecked the gutter will eventually back pitch, that’s when the gutter is tilted in the wrong direction.
 Basically, water can’t flow up hill.
 Therefore, if you see water going over the end opposite the downspout, your gutter is likely back pitched.

 Here’s some more info on Re-pitching gutters: https://mygutterpro.com/repitch-gutters/